TripleS: 2024: Debuts of Aria, the full group, Glow, Visionary Vision, and Hatchi

+TripleS' seventh sub-unit Aria debuted with the single album Structure of Sadness on January 15, 2024.

-TripleS held their concert titled "tripleS Authentic in Seoul" on February 3 and 4, 2024.
-The first day featured performances by two sub-units, Lovelution and Evolution.
-The second day featured all 20 members that had been introduced.
-TripleS also announced in the concert that the full group composed of 24 members will debut with "Assemble24".
+TripleS then held their concert titled "tripleS Authentic in Seoul" on February 3 and 4, The first day featured performances by two sub-units, Lovelution and Evolution, and the second day featured all 20 members that had been introduced.
+TripleS also announced in the concert that the full group composed of 24 members will debut with "Assemble24" at a later date.

 Starting April 1, TripleS announced their final four members, in the order: Kim Chae-won, Sullin, Jeong Hae-rin, and Ji Suh-yeon, to complete the group's full line-up.
-A fan voting was held from April 5 to 7, to determine the stage names of the latter two members; the voting ended with Jeong Hae-rin's stage name SeoAh, and Ji Suh-yeon's stage name JiYeon.
+A fan vote was held from April 5 to 7, to determine the stage names of the latter two members; the vote ended with Jeong Hae-rin's stage name SeoAh, and Ji Suh-yeon's stage name JiYeon.
 The four members aforementioned would also be under the group's new sub-unit Glow, for potential future activities.

 TripleS made their full group debut with the first studio album Assemble24 on May 8.
 The album contains ten tracks, with the lead single "Girls Never Die".
 The full group took their first music show win on May 14, through The Show.
-The group will also hold a fan concert "Girls Never Stop" in Seoul on July 6 and 7.
+The group will also held a fan concert called "Girls Never Stop" in Seoul on July 6 and 7.

 On June 14, TripleS announced a new 12-member sub-unit Visionary Vision (VV) that would debut by the second half of 2024.
 The sub-unit, which would focus on dance, was formed through fan voting of nine members and internal selection of one member to join Gong Yu-bin and Lynn, who were the pre-selected members for the sub-unit.
 The final lineup for Visionary Vision was announced on June 18.
 On June 21, TripleS' eighth sub-unit Glow debuted with the digital single "Inner Dance".
+On July 20, the full group released their Japan pre-debut single "###" (pronounced "hash").

 On September 14, TripleS announced Hatchi (∞!) as the name of the official Japanese sub-unit of the group, which consists of eight members.
 Hatchi was formed through fan voting of six members to join Mayu and Park Shi-on, who were the pre-selected members for the sub-unit.

 On October 23, TripleS' ninth sub-unit Visionary Vision debuted with their first album Performante, which contains ten tracks including the lead single "Hit The Floor".

 On November 20, TripleS' tenth sub-unit, and the group's official Japanese sub-unit Hatchi debuted with the single "Untitled".